England | Scotland | Wales | Northern Ireland | Ireland

-Call 0203 930 0245 for a booked appointment and avoid the wait at the hospital
+Call 0203 930 0245 for a booked appointment there are no walk in services at the hospitals

 We regret that the surgery can not make appointment for patients to have their blood taken at the surgery.
 We do sometimes make exceptions for the elderly.